qundao/mirror-microcad/books/language/src/structure/functions/workbench_functions.md

 # Workbench Functions

-A [workbench](../workbenches/README.md) can contain functions that are accessible within the module only.
+A [workbench](../workbenches/README.md) can contain functions.
+These functions can be used within the workbench, but **not** from outside it.

 Here is an example which generates a punched disk of a given radius using a function `inner()`: